Me in a Nutshell:

 letting people see you.

-letting people hear when you don’t sound good.
+letting people hear you when you don’t sound good.

-self-forgiveness, self-judgement, generosity of spirit and love for another fellow human being.
+cultivating self-forgiveness, letting go of self-judgement, harboring generosity of spirit and love for another fellow human being.

 Where did you grow up?